yossilu/RickAndMorty/README.md

 # Rick and Morty Explorer
 ## Welcome to the Rick and Morty Explorer app!
 This project allows you to explore characters and locations from the Rick and Morty universe.
 The app features full JWT authentication with two types of users: ADMIN and USER, each with different permissions and functionalities.

-Getting Started
+Getting Started:
-Prerequisites
+Prerequisites:
-Node.js
+- Node.js
-npm (Node Package Manager)
+- npm (Node Package Manager)
-MongoDB
+- MongoDB

-Backend Setup
+#### Backend Setup

 Navigate to the backend folder:

-sh
-Copy code
-cd backend
+- cd backend
-Install the necessary dependencies:

-sh
-Copy code
-npm install
+- npm install

 Set up your environment variables:
 Create a .env file in the backend folder and add the following:

 env